alex-gdv/user-engagement-logistic-regression/README.md

 # Predicting User Engagement with Logistic Regression

-In this project, I attempt to predict player engagement using logistic regression.
+In this project, I predict player engagement using logistic regression.
 We have a dataset with gameplay sessions.
 I explore and preprocess the data using various statistical tools.
 Then, I use feature engineering to create a user vector.